heldstephan/ddruns/README.md

 This README describes how to reproduce the coloring results with the ddcolor program, using the full  decision diagram formulation for graph coloring.
+It was written by Timo Brand and Stephan Held and released under the MIT License (see LICENSE file).

 Arising IPs are solved exactly with SCIP exact.
 To compile SCIP, we recommend to use Ubuntu 22.04, e.g. as a podman image.